 FUNDING YOUR VOYAGE

 If you genuinely can't afford this subsidised voyage fee, then there are further bursary providers that might be able to help you.
-Please note that bursaries are normally means-tested, and that you are responsible for paying the difference between any awarded bursaries and the voyage fee.
+Bursaries are normally means-tested, which means that they will often want to know about your situation.

 The first thing to do is to contact us as we may know of additional funding you can access and will be able to advise you on what to do.

 We recommend that you book and pay your deposit before applying for bursaries as most bursary providers expect you to show commitment.
 In extraordinary cases we are able to reserve voyage places without deposit, please contact us.